Mark Z. Jacobson: Overview

+Jacobson's clean energy solutions exclude nuclear power, carbon capture, and bioenergy, prompting a pushback by proponents of these technologies in the form of peer-reviewed letters and journal papers He has published peer-reviewed responses to these critics.

 Jacobson has built his own net-zero home to run on renewable energy.

-Jacobson's clean, renewable energy solutions exclude nuclear power, carbon capture, and bioenergy.
-This has resulted in pushback by some advocates and scientists who support these technologies He has published responses to these critics.
-In addition, at least 17 other independent research groups support his results that energy can be supplied with renewables around the world.
-In addition, over 60 countries now have laws or commitments to move to 100% renewable electricity.
+He was also an expert witness in Held v.
+Montana, the first climate trial in U.S. history.

 Research

 Jacobson has published research on the role of black carbon and other aerosol chemical components on global and regional climates.

 Jacobson advocates a speedy transition to 100% renewable energy in order to limit climate change, air pollution damage, and energy security issues.
 Jacobson co-founded the non-profit Solutions Project in 2011 along with Marco Krapels, Mark Ruffalo, and Josh Fox.
 The Solutions Project was started to combine science, business, and culture in an effort to educate the public and policymakers about the ability U.S. states and communities to switch to a "100% renewable world".